Sharda University Admissions 2025

 (4) Lothal

-Solution - The Harappans acquired materials for craft manufacturing in a variety of ways.
-Shortughai, in far-off Afghanistan, is near the best supply of lapis lazuli, a blue stone that was reportedly very highly prized.
+Solution - The Harappans acquired materials for craft manufacturing in various ways.
+Shortughai, in far-off Afghanistan, is near the best supply of lapis lazuli, a blue stone that was reportedly highly prized.

 (1) R.E.M.
 Wheeler